Dispersion in time and space: what propagating optical pulses in time (& not space) forces us to confront: Factorization

 \section{Factorization}

-I now factorize the wave equation \cite{Ferrando-ZCBM-2005pre,Kinsler-2010pra-fchhg}, a process which neatly avoids some of the approximations necessary in traditional approaches.
-Factorization takes its name from the fact that the LHS of eqn. \eqref{eqn-D2owe-C4-Simple} or \eqref{eqn-D2owe-K2-Simple} is a simple difference of squares which might be factorized, indeed this is what was done in a somewhat ad hoc fashion by Blow and Wood in 1989 \cite{Blow-W-1989jqe}.
-Since the factors are just of the form $(\partial_t \mp \imath k)$, each by itself looks like a forward (or backward) directed wave equation.
-It therefore allows us to define a pair of counter-propagating Greens functions, and so divide the second order wave equation into a bi-directional pair of coupled first order wave equations.
-In addition, it allows us to directly compare the exact bi-directional and approximate uni-directional theories term for term, whereas in other approaches the backward parts simply vanish and are not directly available for comparison.
-A short summary of the factorization method is given in appendix \ref{S-factorize}.
+{I now factorize the second order wave equation for $\pDfieldv$ \cite{Ferrando-ZCBM-2005pre,Kinsler-2010pra-fchhg}.
+This process neatly avoids some of the approximations necessary in traditional approaches, and takes its name from the fact that the LHS of eqn. \eqref{eqn-D2owe-C4-Simple} or \eqref{eqn-D2owe-K2-Simple} is a simple difference of squares which might be factorized.
+Indeed, this was done by Blow and Wood in 1989 \cite{Blow-W-1989jqe}, albeit in a rather ad hoc -- but nevertheless effective -- fashion.
+Since the factors are just of the form $(\partial_t \mp \imath k)$, taken individually they each look like a simple forward (or backward) directed first order wave equation.
+The factorization method therefore allows us to define a pair of counter-propagating Greens functions, which divides the original second order wave equation into a pair of oppositely directed first order wave equations that are coupled together.
+In addition, it allows us to straightforwardly compare the exact bi-directional and approximate uni-directional theories term by term, which is in distinct contrast to other approaches, where the backward or unwanted parts are approximated away piecemeal, and may not be suitable for direct comparison.
+A short summary of the factorization method, adapted to this new context from earlier work \cite{Kinsler-2010pra-fchhg}, is given in appendix \ref{S-factorize}.}

-To re-iterate an important point -- the choice of $a_\epsilon, a_\mu$ and therefore ${\Omega}(\Vec{k})$ in eqn. \eqref{eqn-D2owe-K2-Simple} defines the specific Greens functions used; it therefore also defines the basis upon which we will then propagate the displacement field $\Vec{D}$.
+{An important point to remember is that the choice of ${a}_{\pPermittivity}, {a}_{\pPermeability}$ and therefore ${\Omega}(\Vec{k})$ in eqn. \eqref{eqn-D2owe-K2-Simple} defines the specific Greens functions used.
+This means that it also defines the basis upon which we will then propagate the displacement field ${\pDfieldv}$.}

+{In this section and the next, the derivation will closely follow the proceedure, language, and terminology used in earlier work \cite{Kinsler-2010pra-fchhg}.
+However, despite the mathematical similarities, it is important not to lose sight of the distinct physical differences.
+That previous work focussed on propagation of optical fields along a spatial axis, whereas here I instead consider propagation in time.
+Since my aim is to compare and contrast the two approaches, as discussed at length in sections \ref{S-dispersion} and \ref{S-nls}, it is useful to enable comparisons not only at the endpoint of the derivation, but also at each step along the way.}